Spelkington/spelkington.github.io/content/articles/littlefield.md

 ---
 title: Zen, and the Art of Laziness
-date: "2021-08-28"
+date: 2021-08-28
-tags: ~
+tags:
+  - economics
+  - python
+  - visualizations
+  - data
+  - engineering
+  - games
 ---
-I am *awful* at sticking to a routine - the only thing I can bear to check on every day is Twitter.
+[[season-of-rhythm|I am awful at sticking to routines]] - the only thing I can bear to check on every day is Twitter.
 Even if it means spending twice as long over the course of a weekend, I will *always* try to find a way to automate away routine manual work.

 (All of the code used in this post can be found [here.](https://github.com/Spelkington/LittlefieldDriver/blob/main/ipynb/driver.ipynb))

 ## Too much time to kill

-This Monday, I started the last major semester of my undergraduate career.
-That's right, folks - after six years, four program changes, and [one brain surgery](https://youtu.be/lMFQp3wN-cg?t=521) (which, in my personal opinion, is one too many), I will *finally* be wrapping up my degree!
+This Monday, I started the last major semester of [[qamo|my undergraduate career]].
+That's right, folks - after six years, four program changes, and [[stability-of-marriage|one brain surgery]] (which, in my personal opinion, is one too many), I will *finally* be wrapping up my degree!

 My last two semesters will be my first part-time courseloads of my academic career, which leaves me quite a bit of extra time.
 Given that there's not much to do during the quaran*time*, I took a bit of extra time to go over the top in a class I'm taking on operations and supply chain management.